 Is Your Child Dry All Day But Pees At Night?

-Maybe you've noticed that your child manages to stay dry all day only to discover that they frequently (or always) pee at night.
+Maybe you've noticed your child manages to stay dry all day only to discover they frequently (or always) pee at night.
 Have no fear - this is extremely normal.

 This ultimately goes back to the pathways between your child's brain and their bladder being in sync.
 As each child is unique, sometimes those pathways simply take a little longer to develop.
 As Child Psychologist Dr. Heather Wittenberg teaches, this is most frequently genetic and is not the fault of the child or an issue you should be worried about.
 Another common factor is whether your child is a heavy sleeper.